CaiGroup/SeqFISHSyndromeDecoding.jl/docs/src/api_reference.md

 set_s_var_cost_coeff
 ```

+### Parameters with default values

-The rest of the parameters are given a default value by the `DecodeParams` Constructor, but may be set using the following methods:
+The rest of the parameters are given a default value by the [`DecodeParams`](@ref) Constructor, but may be set using the following methods:

 ```@docs
 set_erasure_penalty